ACTEA-Erasmus/m2c4-aplc/Ex02/Subchapter04_2.md

 **Step 1:**

 Copy/download the included .zal file named.
-Make a new subfolder into automation called "Library".
+Make a new subfolder into automation called "Library"(If it doesn't exist already).
 Copy the file into:
 ```javascript
 Filename : S88 TIA Portal V16.zap16
 Destination : \Documents\Automation\Library